Soccer-1-0/Dasiboard75/README.md

 <img width="1056" height="538" alt="Render" src="https://github.com/user-attachments/assets/29005a24-72f2-402f-b229-1299ea50eae3" />

 ## CAD
 Cadding everything together was the best part, since I could easily see the results fast and I didn't have to worry about any problems later in firmware.
 The keys will also be colored, since there is a keyset that I sourced that provides variations of light green keys, I just didn't want to add color to every individual key.
+I also made custom knobs for both the slide potentiometer and the rotary encoder!
+Dasiy flower for the encoder!

 ![cad1](images/cad1.png)

-I made custom knobs for both the slide potentiometer and the rotary encoder!
-Dasiy flower for the encoder!
 ![cad2](images/cad2.png)

 ## Schematic
 My schematics are so cooked that I need three images for this.
+The leds took so much space, but it only takes on gpio pin.
+I used the japanese duplex matrix, which is why there are two keys for each column in the schematic drawing for the switiches.
+The duplex matrix works with scanning with the different directions of diodes to be able to double the amount of keys on a keyboard, which is the main reason I was able to make a full keyboard with less pins.
 ![schem1](images/schem1.png)
 ![schem2](images/schem2.png)
 ![schem3](images/schem3.png)